 Smear marks are dark and irregular.
 These are often found on trails to and from the nest and the food or water source.

 Discarded skins, egg cases, and empty eggs are left lying around where there are roaches.
 These items can also dry out and crumble then get into the air you breathe.

 Cockroaches are rather fastidious and groom themselves often.
 The problem is that they then track through sewage or spoiled food, then go into your food and food-preparation areas and track that into what you eat.
 That means you are at risk for salmonellosis, typhoid fever, cholera, gastroenteritis, dysentery, listeriosis, giardia, and E. coli infection.

 Further, when the feces, discarded skins, and other things become airborne, they can cause allergies and asthma, especially in small children.
-In fact, children that are allergic to cockroaches and are exposed to a high level of cockroaches are three times as likely to be hospitalized for asthma than children who do not have a high level of cockroach allergens in their home.
+In fact, children that are allergic to cockroaches and are exposed to a high level are three times as likely to be hospitalized for asthma than children who do not have a high level of cockroach allergens in their home.

 Get Professional Help

 Cockroaches are very difficult to get rid of by yourself.
 If you use a bug bomb, most cockroaches can hide in crevices where the poison cannot reach them.
 One cockroach that remains alive can lay eggs and starts building up a large population very quickly.

 Hire the professionals at Ennis Pest Control to get rid of roaches for you.
 We have been in business since 1999.
 When you call, we will give you a free quote.
 When our trained professional technician comes out, he will inspect your home inside and out.
 He will then discuss what needs to be done to eliminate the cockroaches.
 If you agree, he will get to work.
 Bait is left where the cockroaches congregate.
 This poisons the cockroaches without putting your children or pets at risk.
 We will then come out quarterly and refill the bait stations and check to see that no cockroaches are present in your home.